Publication Ethics and Publication Malpractice Statement

 Citation Policy

-Editors-in-Chief must not request or encourage authors to add citations to EJPAM or to any other journal unless such references are clearly essential to improve the scientific quality, accuracy, or completeness of the manuscript.
-Editors are strictly prohibited from using citation requests to influence journal metrics, impact measurements, or citation counts.
+Editors must not request or encourage authors to add citations to EJPAM or to any other journal unless such references are clearly necessary to improve the scientific quality, accuracy, or completeness of the manuscript.
+Citation requests must not be used to influence journal metrics or citation counts.
+Any form of coercive citation or citation manipulation is considered unethical and contrary to COPE principles.

-Involvement and cooperation in investigations
+Involvement in investigations

 Duties and Responsibilities of Peer Reviewers